aaronbloomfield/pdr/tutorials/02-lldb/index.md

 If you see that a variable has the wrong value, and you'd like to change that value in mid-stream before continuing execution, you can do this easily.
-Enter `expr` followed by the type, then the variable, an equals symbol (`=`), and the value or expression.
-It's just like a C++ assignment statement but without the semi-colon at the end.
+Enter `expr` followed by the variable, an equals symbol (`=`), and the value or expression.
+It's like a C++ assignment statement but without the semi-colon at the end.
 For
 example: